poorniv-89/myJSFundamentalsSBA/README.md

   Could have made the code more DRY.
 Could have added more functional/non functional requirements like checking for wrong data.

 **What could you have done differently during the planning stages of your project to make the execution easier?**
-  Could have tried to understand the requirements before starting to code.
+  Could have tried to understand the requirements thoroughly before starting to code.